A Full Characterization of Quantum Advice: Application to Quantum Advice Classes

+We can also use our Theorem~\ref{new_generalized} to obtain a new positive result about the possibility of robust communication over fault-prone \emph{quantum communication channels} (augmented with a trustworthy classical channel).
+Our result does not assume any particular error model for quantum channels.
+Rather, it asserts that a successful outcome is achieved by the protocol under a perfect transmission, and that the protocol guards against a certain type of bad outcome under \emph{any} corruption of the transmitted quantum state.

-\begin{theorem} Suppose that Alice, who is computationally unbounded, has a classical description of an $n$-qubit quantum state $\rho$. \ She wants to send $\rho$\ to Bob, who is limited to $\mathsf{BQP}$\ computations. \ Alice has at her disposal a noiseless one-way classical channel to Bob, as well as a noisy one-way quantum channel. \ Then for all $m$ and $\varepsilon>0$, there exists a protocol whereby
+\begin{theorem} Suppose that Alice, who is computationally unbounded, has a classical description of an $N$-qubit quantum state $\rho^*$. \ She wants to send $\rho^*$\ to Bob, who is computationally bounded. \ Assume that Alice has at her disposal a noiseless one-way classical channel to Bob, as well as a noisy one-way quantum channel.
+Bob holds a binary measurement $E$ for which he wishes to learn $\bE[E(\rho^*)]$ to within an accuracy $\eps > 0$.
+We assume $E$ is implemented by a circuit with at most $m$ gates (under some fixed finite basis); here $m$ is known to Alice, but $E$ is known only to Bob.